barryclark/jekyll-now/_cultures/2022-03-29-continuous-cloud-security.md

 </p>

 ## Now we have DevOps - but what is it all about?

 DevOps is about performing the **wonder** of releasing a piece of software, not once every 6 month but as often as we like.
 This is achieved by
 **automating** and standardizing whatever possible, from the design over the code and it's tests till the point of deployment.

-Therefore, we bring together the world of Dev and Ops, by treating everything in Ops the same way we treat our code artefacts.
+Therefore, we bring together the world of Dev and Ops, by treating everything in Ops the same way we treat our code artefact.

 ## But where's the Security part coming in?

-Suprise it's a Mindset:
+Surprise it's a Mindset:

 > DevOpsTeams seek for continuous self improvement<br>
   Everyone is doing Security<br>